alisonykim/alisonykim.github.io/_pages/home.md

 <p style="font-size:20px">&#47; &#712;&aelig;l&#618;s&#601;n <!--# /ˈælɪsən/ --> &#712;jo&#331;&#676;u <!--# 'yoŋdʑu --> k&#618;m <!--# kɪm -->&#47;</p>

 <p>
-I am a Master's student of (Digital) Linguistics at the University of Zurich.
+Hi!
+I'm a Master's student of Digital Linguistics at the University of Zurich (UZH).
 Currently, I'm part of a team working on <a href="https://www.cl.uzh.ch/en/texttechnologies/research/opinionmining/sentiment-inference.html" target="_blank">stance detection in German</a>, with <a href="https://www.cl.uzh.ch/de/people/team/compling/klenner.html" target="_blank">Manfred Klenner</a> as my supervisor.
-My general research interests include sentiment analysis, named entity recognition, and coreference resolution.<br><br>
+My general research interests include sentiment analysis, named entity recognition, and coreference resolution for English and German texts.<br><br>

-Originally, I'm from Los Angeles, California.
-I often miss the beach, though snow has grown on me during my time in Switzerland.<br><br>
+I'm originally from Los Angeles, California.
+I often miss the beach and regular sunlight, though snow has grown on me during my time in Switzerland.<br><br>

-Outside of computational linguistics, I am passionate about mental healthcare, LGBTQ+ rights, veganism, and sustainable fashion.
-I enjoy traveling solo, taking long walks, going to the movies, and making Korean food for friends.
+Outside of computational linguistics, I'm passionate about mental healthcare, LGBTQ+ rights, veganism, and sustainable fashion.
+I enjoy traveling solo, taking walks, going to the movies, and making Korean food for friends.
 I'm also a huge fan of the Swiss Federal Railways.<br><br>

 Lastly, I prefer Coop to Migros.
 But neither compares to <a href="https://g.page/BerkeleyBowlMarketplace?share" target="_blank">Berkeley Bowl</a>.<br>